cmayer/MitoGeneExtractor/Amino-Acid-references-for-taxonomic-groups/Readme.md

 IHGCPPPFHTFEEPAFVQVQSQE
 ```

+We have left out the stop codon at the end of the sequence in this example.
+For song birds there are two main variants of the COI gene, one with a stop codon at position 1551 and one with a stop codon at position 1554.

 The references differ slightly.
 In particular, the Passeriformes has one additional amino acid at the beginning and 9 additional amino acids at the end.
 These would not be extracted with the general reference.
-In the example analysis we show however that the barcode region extracted with both references are identical in the given example.
+In the example analysis we show however that the middle part that includes the barcode region is extracted with both references and that the extracted barcode regions are identical.
 The general vertebrate reference can be a good starting point in many cases.
 For many other vertebrate groups the differences are even smaller than for song birds.

 If the whole COI shall be extracted from start to end, specific references should be preferred.

+## The folder Amino-Acid-references-for-taxonomic-groups

-Reference sequences for different mitochondrial genes shall be added over time to this repository, so that all users cannot only profit from the MitoGeneExtractor program, but also from a list of available references.
+Reference sequences for different mitochondrial genes and different taxonomic groups shall be added over time to this repository, so that all users cannot only profit from the MitoGeneExtractor program, but also from a list of available references.

-## The reference file
+## The amino acid reference file given to MitoGeneExtractor

-The reference file, which must be a file in the fasta format, has to contain one or multiple amino acid reference sequences.
+The reference file, which must be a file in the fasta format, has to contain at least one, but can contain any number of amino acid reference sequences.
+This can be different genes we want to extract in one program run and also different variants of the same genes.
+If this file contains multiple sequences, all input sequences will aligned with all references with MitoGeneExtractor.

-In an MGE run, the input nucleotide sequences will be aligned (with Exonerate) against all reference sequences in this file and reads that align well are retained.

 The sequence names of the reference sequences will be used as part of the output filenames.
 Therefore they should not contain symbols not allowed in filenames.
 MGE might change sequence names if they contain illegal characters.